kimkulling/osre_doc/source/Build.rst

    > cmake CMakeLists.txt

-   - If you want to use a different environment like eclipe or CLion you can generate them as well:
+   - If you want to use a different environment like *Eclipe* or *CLion* you can generate them as well:
      > cmake CMakeLists.txt -G <Your IDE>
    - You can get the list of generators via:
      > cmake --help